koalalorenzo/blog/content/posts/202112-twitch-meme-bot.md

 of my viewers after making it.
 Sadly I had _very little time to stream_ on twitch recently, and therefore the project did not evolve anymore. 😭

-But if you see me live [on my channel](https://www.twitch.com/koalalorenzo), feel free to say hello with a meme! ❤️
+...But if you see me live [on my channel](https://www.twitch.com/koalalorenzo), feel free to say hello with a meme! ❤️  **If you want to use the twitch meme generator** check out the [README](https://gitlab.com/koalalorenzo/twitch-meme-generator/-/blob/main/README.md) in the repo: I wrote instructions on how to set it up and how to customize it, there is even a quick button to deploy it to Heroku! 😉

-Let's see what my next project will be!
-Probably something about WebP

 ## Useful links